The Big Chill (film): Critical response

+The film was parodied by T. C. Boyle in his short story The Little Chill.
+The story begins "Hal had known Rob and Irene, Jill, Harvey, Tottle, and Pesky since elementary school, and they were all 40 going on 60."

 Accolades

 In 2004, "Ain't Too Proud to Beg" finished #94 in AFI's 100 Years...100 Songs poll.

 Soundtracks

 Ten of the songs from the film were released on the soundtrack album; four additional songs not from the film were added to the original CD release as "additional classics from the era".
 The rest of the film's songs (aside from the Rolling Stones' "You Can't Always Get What You Want"), as well as the "additional classics" from the original soundtrack CD were released in 1984 on a second soundtrack album, titled More Songs from the Big Chill.
 Both albums were re-mastered in 1998; the track list of the first album mirrored the original LP, without the "additional classics".
 In 2004, Hip-O Records released a Deluxe edition, containing 16 of the 18 songs from the film (again excluding "You Can't Always Get What You Want" and newly omitting "Quicksilver Girl" by the Steve Miller Band) and three additional film instrumentals.
 A second "music of a generation" disc of 19 additional tracks was included as well.
 Some of those tracks had appeared on the More Songs release.